stringzzz/Chatbot_CHELSEA/README.md

 begin finding ways to add more features to make CHELSEA more intelligent and capable.
 I've dropped the animated avatar code for now, only because I would have to learn Blender to make a better one, and I don't really want to learn that just for that one purpose.

+This is a video demonstration of talking to CHELSEA: https://www.youtube.com/watch?v=eCNmKNLkOZ8

+And here is a demonstration of CHELSEA talking to a copy of herself: https://www.youtube.com/watch?v=XYLXGI4dyTo

 ###################################################

 CHELSEA is directly based off of my other chatbot, OPHELIA.